Rice Milling Process: Complete Guide to Modern Rice Processing Steps

 What Is the 123 Rice Rule?

+The 123 Rice Rule is a guideline in rice milling to achieve optimal head rice recovery.
 It balances paddy moisture, milling speed, and polishing time to reduce broken grains during the commercial rice milling process.

 What Is the Difference Between Milled Rice and Regular Rice?